RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Compatibility.md

 - Ubuntu/Xubuntu 15.10 to 17.04
 - Wifislax 4.11.1 to 64-1.1

-If you wish to run airgeddon in any Operating System, you can use a [Docker] container.
+If you wish to run airgeddon in any different Operating System, you can use a [Docker] container.

 [Docker]: https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Docker